layhestro/Quackstagram_Database/ReadMe.txt

 All data is stored in text files in the following directories:
 - `data/` - User credentials, following relationships, and notifications
 - `img/` - Uploaded images and their metadata

+P.S. : the password for the original users are still Password